Karthi-1992/Excel-Dashboard-Project/README.md

 - Which Channel is contributing maximum to the sales?
 - Highest selling category?
 - Percentage of Total Orders delivered
-- Dashboard interaction <a href=”https://github.com/Karthi-1992/Excel-Dashboard-Project/blob/main/Dashboard%20_Image.png”> View Dashboard</a>
+- Dashboard interaction <a href="https://github.com/Karthi-1992/Excel-Dashboard-Project/blob/main/Dashboard%20_Image.png">View Dashboard</a>
 ## Process
 -	Verify data for any missing values and anomalies, and sort out the same.
 -	Made sure data is consistent and clean with respect to data type, data format and values used.